canjs/can-set/docs/can-set.md

 Todo.getList({complete: true})
 ```

-A [can-set.Algebra] is used to detail the behavior of these sets,
+An [can-set.Algebra] is used to detail the behavior of these sets,
 often using already provided [can-set.props] comparators:

 ```